 time esxcli storage filesystem list

-Note: In environments with large number of datastores, HA configuration takes longer because of the delay in querying the filesystems.
+Note: In environments with a large number of datastores, HA configuration takes longer because of the delay in querying the filesystems.